The Pulse of K-Entertainment

 #K-Pop#I.O.I#10th Anniversary#K-Pop Reunion#2026 Comeback#Angdungi#Fan Club Name

 If you have been tracking this comeback closely, the fan club name lands like the missing final piece.
 I.O.I already had the reunion headline, the planned May return, and the promise of the LOOP anniversary run.
 What it did not have was a word that could pull the fandom's memory into the present.
-Fan reaction moved quickly across social platforms after the April 13 announcement, and I.O.I's own reveal gave the broader reunion narrative a cleaner emotional center.
+Fan reaction moved quickly across social platforms after the April 13 announcement, and I.O.I's own reveal gave the broader reunion narrative a cleaner emotional center, especially after the group's 10th anniversary reunion plans had already reset expectations around what this comeback could become.
 That reaction matters because I.O.I was always one of K-pop's defining temporary groups, and temporary groups rarely keep this kind of long-tail emotional equity.
 Naming the fandom now gives the reunion a clearer center of gravity.
 It tells the market there is still durable demand behind the return, not just short-lived throwback attention.

 Angdungi gives the I.O.I reunion a sharper emotional hook